jro31/jethro-codes/_articles/projects/blocks-falling.md

 let movedBlock = {};
 ```

-This is where we'll store our moved block... surprisingly.
+This is where we'll eventually store our moved block.

 Remembering that `initialShape` is the object of our current live block, we then loop over `initialShape`: